oscarhcaballero/todolistapi-laravel/README.md

     make install

-Make all the tests of the project
+Make all the tests of the project.
+Tests are performed in separate application and database containers to ensure data persistence and prevent deletion or alteration.

     make test